brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 ## Welcome to Callback Hell
 In our first AJAX call example, as we called the function multiple times - we made multiple AJAX calls at the same time.
 As they were running in paralel, and we could not control which one finished first.

+Lets say we want to get data about a certain country, and then make a call about the neighbouring country and display it next to the first one.
+Here we would NEED the order to matter.
+So we need to implement a sequence of AJAX calls.